AxWise-GmbH/Flow/README.md

 # Replace with your self-hosted or future SaaS endpoint
 API_BASE_URL = "http://localhost:8000"
-# Replace with your actual token or API key mechanism
+# Replace with your actual token (e.g., from Clerk) or API key mechanism
 AUTH_TOKEN = "YOUR_CLERK_JWT_OR_API_KEY"

 headers = {